Listen with this family

 been hiding a beautiful oak hardwood floor.
 So like it or not,

 here comes another fix-it project.
 But it'll be refinished soon

 and I'll have another story to tell about a hidden blessing.
 (I'm

 hoping you have these too.)
 As always, thank You, Lord.

 Ready for the next edition of WE KIDS?
 It's Christ-centered, Bible-based, and ready when you are.
 Even now!

 WE KIDS Radio

-PS--I'm hearing that the next WE KIDS exit-machine is as noisy as it's fast.
+PSI'm hearing that the next WE KIDS exit-machine flies.
+Or it's supposed to.
+Sort of.
+Uh-oh.
 What do you think it could be?